 Chinese New Year Superstitions That Revolve Around Dealing With Others

-The start of the lunar year is a time to be with family and friends.
-So, there are a number of Chinese New Year superstitions that relate to how you interact with others.
-These practices are also important to teach your kids as they reflect good manners and a good upbringing.
+The start of the lunar year is a time to celebrate with family and friends, making social interactions especially meaningful.
+Many Chinese New Year superstitions revolve around how you engage with others, emphasizing respect and harmony.
+Teaching these practices to your kids is a great way to instill good manners and reflect a strong upbringing.

 Pay attention to your words.
 Don’t use words with negative connotations in your conversation.
 Negative words include death, killing, pain, poverty and loss.